 Most test takers are not satisfied or confident with their GRE scores, so they decided to retake it.
 A higher GRE score increases their chance of successful admission.
 Examinees have the liberty to choose the best scores to be sent to universities.
 The ScoreSelect Option is a candidate-friendly way of sending your scores.
 It is one of the most flexible ways of sending standardized test scores.
 A test-taker can decide which test scores to send, giving them more confidence to successfully apply to their dream post-graduate universities.

 The GRE ScoreSelect is an option for students in choosing the best GRE scores to send to their respective graduate schools.
 The Education Testing Service (ETS) provided a way for test-takers to have a candidate-friendly process by providing the ScoreSelect option.
 In this way, examinees can showcase their best scores to universities, which increases their acceptance success.
 With ScoreSelect, a test taker can choose which scores they would like to submit for school application.
 It means that, if an examinee has taken the GRE three times, he or she has the liberty to choose if the most recent score, second score, or all scores will be sent to the institution.

 Scores will be viewed after taking the GRE test.
 After seeing the scores, an examinee has the option to send scores to four schools for free.
 If a test taker is not satisfied with the result, he or she may choose not to send it.
 After the testing date, for five years, an examinee has the option to choose a recent GRE score report, all GRE score report or a previous GRE score report.

 On the actual test day and after the test day, a GRE examinee can use the Score Select option.
-After viewing the score results at the test center, test-takers can choose not to send the scores at the moment or select from different options.
+After viewing the score results at the test centre, test-takers can choose not to send the scores at the moment or select from different options.
 Score reports will be free during the test day.
 Apart from this, after the test day, examinees can also send the score of their choices with a corresponding fee.